How to build a higher margin business in 2025

 Profit margins: the clearest view of your business health

-Let's briefly revisit the main types of profit margins and then provide clear, actionable advice on improving each.
+Let's quickly go over the different types of profit margins and then give you clear, actionable tips on how to improve each one.

 Gross margin